Listing 9 entries:

 Savoy was a New-York based record label which was home to Charlie Parker between November 1945 and September 1948.

-Parker's time at Savoy is regarded as the peak of his creative powers — though it also included his nervous breakdown and time at Camarillo.
+Parker's time at Savoy is regarded as the peak of his creative powers — though it also included the 6 months he spent in Camarillo recovering from an alcohol and heroin addiction.

 In case you're wondering, "sides" is simply a jazz slang term for "records".